-Al Baraka Bank Egypt Maintains Islamic Banking Leadership
+Al Baraka Bank Egypt maintains Islamic banking leadership

 In 2024, Al Baraka Bank Egypt's Structured Finance and Syndication department focused on diversifying its participation across various sectors of the Egyptian economy.
 The bank actively participated in Sharia-compliant primary bonds and sukuk issuances, as well as syndicated finances.

-During this year, the bank played a pivotal role in 12 syndicated finance deals as either an initial lead arranger, lead arranger or underwriter with a total contribution to these deals exceeding EGP 6 billion, representing a significant portion of the overall financing.
+During this year, the bank played a pivotal role in 12 syndicated finance deals as either an initial Mandated lead arranger, lead arranger or underwriter with a total contribution to these deals exceeding EGP 6 billion, with a relatively significant participation ticket size in each syndicated deal.
 Additionally, the bank participated in 5 securitization transactions for Egyptian companies, contributing EGP 1.2 billion.
-This demonstrates Al Baraka Bank Egypt's commitment to developing and offering diverse financing and investment solutions to its customer base, as the bank's acquisition of a license from the Financial Regulatory Authority (FRA) to underwrite and cover subscriptions has enabled it to act as a coverage underwriter in numerous securitization transactions.
+This demonstrates Al Baraka Bank Egypt's commitment to developing and offering diverse financing and investment solutions to its customer base, as the bank succeeded to obtain the promotion and underwriter license from the Financial Regulatory Authority (FRA) to underwrite and cover subscriptions which enabled the bank to act as a coverage underwriter in numerous securitization transactions.

 Among the most prominent syndicated finances are those for Giza Systems, guaranteed by Saudi Arabia’s STC, the Egyptian General Petroleum Corporation, Ora Developers' New Cairo Zed project, Badya and Palmet projects by Palm Hills Developments, Madinet Masr's Taj City and Sarai projects, the South Red Sea Shipyard (SRSS), Redcon Development, and the Saudi Egyptian Developers Company.
 Notable investment deals during the year include securitization transactions for Bedaya Mortgage Finance, Drive Finance, and Cairo for Investment And Real Estate Developments-CIRA.